Post by Delicious Meatball Sub on Mar 13, 2012 10:50:27 GMT -5

 Dale Earnhardt Jr Jr: I find their songs a little too light for my taste, but they put on a very clean sounding engaging show.
 If you're interested in checking them out their show won't disappoint.

-War On NO NO WORD!!!: I love their album, but I was a little disappointed when I saw them live.
+War On Drugs: I love their album, but I was a little disappointed when I saw them live.
 They just flat and unengaging.
 They were an opening band so that could have had a lot to do with it.
 I'll probably give them another chance.

 Post by monkybunney on Mar 13, 2012 11:59:38 GMT -5